wix-incubator/petri/mydoc/mydoc_creating_a_petri_backoffice_app.md

 </dependency>
 ```

-* Create an instance of FullPetriClient pointing to your Petri Server
+### Create an instance of FullPetriClient pointing to your Petri Server

 ```java
 FullPetriClient  petriClient = PetriRPCClient.makeFullClientFor("http://localhost:9901/petri");
 ```

-* Create a spec definition for your experiment (Or better yet, read [this](https://github.com/wix/petri/wiki/Experiment-Specs), then add the specs to your code and trigger spec scanning when needed)
+### Create a spec definition for your experiment

+Better yet, read [this]({{site.data.urls.mydoc_experiments.url}}#what-are-experiment-specs), then add the specs to your code and trigger spec scanning when needed.

 ```java
 private  void createSpec(String specKey, List<String> testGroupValues, String scopeName) {